adamyanna/adamyanna.github.io/README.md

-* Docs from a A motorcycle rider and loving husband.
+* Docs from a motorcycle rider and loving husband.